-If you're going on a hunt, you may want to have the best climbing stick.
+If you’re going on saddle hunting, you may want to have the best tree climbing stick.
 Climbing sticks typically use a rope or strap to attach to the tree, leaving no permanent damage.
-With this tool, saddle hunting in particular becomes more viable for any hunter.
+With this tool, saddle hunting, in particular, becomes more viable for any hunter.

 Top 9 Best Climbing Stick Reviews:

 1. Lone Wolf Tree Climbing Stick for Hunting

 With expertise spanning more than twenty years, Lone Wolf has been putting together tree-stands, climbing sticks, and other tools of the trade for hunters.
 This company prides itself on durability and quietness.
 Everything from start to finish – manufacture, shipping – is handled in the United States.